birkenkrahe/dsc101/syllabus.md

 ### DataCamp assignments (15%)

-24 chapters of DataCamp lessons will be assigned to you.
+Chapters of several DataCamp courses will be assigned to you.
 To complete a chapter takes 20-30 minutes per week.
-If you complete all chapters, you get five free data science certificates that you can add to your resume (or to career management portals like LinkedIn - see [my LinkedIn profile](https://www.linkedin.com/in/birkenkrahe) for an example).
+If you complete these courses, you get data science certificates that you can add to your resume (or to career management portals like LinkedIn - see [my LinkedIn profile](https://www.linkedin.com/in/birkenkrahe) for an example), or frame and put them on your wall.
 Your DataCamp assignment completion rate will enter the final grade cumulatively.

 ### Tests (15%)